 Over the spring and summer I gave up knitting and sewing for more outdoorsy pursuits.
 Now I'm full speed ahead with the crafting.
 Above is Franklin's newest knit pullover, which I call the Kissing Grizzlies.
 I kind of copied the bear motif from a pullover we bought him, but the rest of the pattern is made up entirely by me.
 This took me far too long to knit--more than a month!
-But I'm so happy with it; it's 100% wool, made with leftovers from the crocheted blanket
+But I'm so happy with it; it's 100% wool, made with leftovers from the crocheted blanket.

 This is Franklin's Halloween costume, made very quickly in a few hours the day before his nursery school party.
 They told us about the party two days before, so I didn't have much time--I cut down an old white shirt of mine to fit him, and made the cape from an old black shirt of Partner's and a piece of red tablecloth.
 As far as I could see, Franklin was the only vampire at the party, and had the only hand made costume.
 He was really excited to wear it; he asked me before we left in the morning, "Mummy, you got my costume?"